Home » Calcium Deficiency in Parrots (7 Signs of Hypocalcaemia)

 Many gravid females become egg-bound, meaning they’re physically unable to lay eggs.

-Why Do Parrots Need Calcium?
+Why Parrots Need Calcium

 According to Veterinary Clinics of North America: Exotic Animal Practice, calcium builds and maintains a bird’s skeleton.
 Calcium is also responsible for kidney, digestive, and thyroid health.